platypus-ucsd/platypus-ucsd.github.io/docs/library/menand/on-marx-and-engels.markdown

+--
+title: Menand -- On Marx and Engels
+--

 # Meaning in history: Marx and Engels as *philosophes* of a second Enlightenment

 **Louis Menand**, from the Introduction (2003) to *To the Finland Station* by Edmund Wilson (1940)